bigwiv/Biopython-cn/chr10.rst

 To access this web server from a Python script, we use the ``Bio.ExPASy`` module.

-10.5.1??Retrieving a Swiss-Prot record
+10.5.1  Retrieving a Swiss-Prot record
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Let°Øs say we are looking at chalcone synthases for Orchids (see
+Let‚Äôs say we are looking at chalcone synthases for Orchids (see
-section?\ `2.3 <#sec:orchids>`__ for some justification for looking for
+section \ `2.3 <#sec:orchids>`__ for some justification for looking for
 interesting things about orchids).
 Chalcone synthase is involved in
 flavanoid biosynthesis in plants, and flavanoids make lots of cool
 things like pigment colors and UV protectants.

 If you do a search on Swiss-Prot, you can find three orchid proteins for
 Chalcone Synthase, id numbers O23729, O23730, O23731.
-Now, let°Øs write a
+Now, let‚Äôs write a
 script which grabs these, and parses out some interesting information.

 First, we grab the records, using the ``get_sprot_raw()`` function of